 If you're thinking, "Yeah right, that list above would take months of grueling work to learn and expensive software that I can't afford," we’d like to change your mind.

-The Lean Methods Group's 2-week training certification course, DataMaster, covers every topic listed above, and more, through hands-on interactive learning in the classroom with other business professionals—all facilitated by industry experts with many years of experience.
+The Lean Methods Group's training certification course, DataMaster, covers every topic listed above, and more, through hands-on interactive learning in the classroom with other business professionals—all facilitated by industry experts with many years of experience.

 Build the analytical skills you need to truly leverage big data and prepare yourself and your company for the future of even bigger data.